Articles (A, An, The) Worksheets

 The goal here is to put across the basic usage of indefinite article when mentioning an object for the first time and using the definite article when it is referred to again.

 Another way to make grammar a little easier to digest is to teach it in the form of storytelling.
-Kids would love to complete the story of "The robin and the orchid" by filling in the gaps with appropriate articles.
+Kids in grade 3 and grade 4 would love to complete the story of "The robin and the orchid" by filling in the gaps with appropriate articles.

 How about teaching articles using little clever sentences that usually offer life advice?
 Get kids to complete these nuggets of wisdom with apt articles and enrich their language in the process.

 This set of sentences may or may not require a definite article.
 Read the sentences featuring geographical locations and employ the usage chart to decide which of the blanks require an article.